 The children's needs should be consistent with, not greater than, the standard of living they enjoyed before the divorce.

 Our attorneys can also assist you with enforcement of child support orders.
 If you are not receiving child support payments, we can ask the court to find the other parent in contempt of court.
-If you have been charged with contempt, our attorneys can also assist you in defending against in a contempt proceeding.
+If you have been charged with contempt, our attorneys can also defend you in a contempt proceeding.

 To make an appointment, please call 630-871-1002 or contact us online.
 We have offices in DuPage County, Cook County, and Kendall County.